 Two days later, Evelyn travelled to Whitehall for a royal audience with his own unique city plans.
 Both Wren’s and Evelyn’s proposals suggested a novel redesign of the layout and circulation of the City.
 They were inspired by continental city design, intended to rival Paris in their Baroque grandeur, including a radial street-pattern.
 This would be a new and magnificent royal city.

 While the King had invited the submissions made by Wren and Evelyn and had not asked for more, Hooke, Newcourt and Knight submitted their designs anyway and each was based on a grid pattern.

 In the end, none of these relatively radical plans for the new City were realised.
 London was rebuilt largely according to the old street-plan, with some roads widened and alleyways removed.
-This was in part because of the huge costs that the more imaginative schemes entailed, but also because the idea of total razing and rebuilding was very unpopular among London’s citizens, who desired that their property boundaries be maintained and that rebuilding take place upon old foundations.
+This was in part because of the huge costs that the more imaginative schemes entailed, but also because the idea of total razing and rebuilding was very unpopular among London’s citizens, who wanted their property boundaries to be maintained and rebuilding to take place upon old foundations.
 However, it is fascinating to take a moment to consider how London might have looked had any of these plans been pursued.

 Monument to the Great Fire

 Hooke and Wren’s most significant architectural collaboration in relation to the history of science was the Monument to the Great Fire of London, located at the top of Fish Hill and built between 1673 and 1679.
 It was intended to be not only a memorial to the devastation wreaked by the fire, but also an experimental site and a scientific instrument in its own right.